 Secondly, the backrest can tilt back an impressive 135 degrees, with the angle being lockable.
 Together this can really help alleviate pressure in your back, as studies have shown.

-Finally, the headrest on the Mysuntown chair is very robust, and can be angled inwards or out to support your head whether it’s upright and tilting back.
+Finally, the headrest on the Ergo3D chair is very robust, and can be moved up and down to support your head regardless of your height.

 - Refreshing head to lower back support